OfficeDev/office-js-docs-pr.fr-fr/docs/develop/create-sso-office-add-ins-aspnet.md

     function handleClientSideErrors(result) {

         switch (result.error.code) {

             // TODO2: Handle the case where user is not logged in, or the user cancelled, without responding, a
             //        prompt to provide a 2nd authentication factor.

             // TODO3: Handle the case where the user's sign-in or consent was aborted.

             // TODO4: Handle the case where the user is logged in with an account that is neither work or school,
-            //        nor Micrososoft Account.
+            //        nor Microsoft Account.

+            // TODO5: Handle the case where the Office host has not been authorized to the add-in's web service or
+            //        the user has not granted the service permission to their `profile`.

-            // TODO5: Handle an unspecified error from the Office host.
+            // TODO6: Handle an unspecified error from the Office host.

-            // TODO6: Handle the case where the Office host cannot get an access token to the add-ins
+            // TODO7: Handle the case where the Office host cannot get an access token to the add-ins
             //        web service/application.

-            // TODO7: Handle the case where the user tiggered an operation that calls `getAccessTokenAsync`
+            // TODO8: Handle the case where the user triggered an operation that calls `getAccessTokenAsync`
             //        before a previous call of it completed.

-            // TODO8: Handle the case where the add-in does not support forcing consent.
+            // TODO9: Handle the case where the add-in does not support forcing consent.

-            // TODO9: Log all other client errors.
+            // TODO10: Log all other client errors.
         }
     }
     ```